UrNas/getOrgName/README.md

 # getOrgName Cli app
-cli app to check owner organization name for any web site to run app from terminal, you should have go install in you OS to get help
+cli app to check owner organization name for any web site to run app from terminal, you should have go install in your OS to get help

 `go run main.go --help`

 example

 `go run main.go -domains=google.com,github.com`

 output
 `
     [*] google.com 172.217.20.110 Google